 top to bottom:

-- Burn the Priest (2005 reissue; self-titled debut by the band under their original name)
+- Burn the Priest (2006 reissue; self-titled debut released under the band's original name)

 - As the Palaces Burn

 - Sacrament (producer edition featuring a bonus disc of song stems)